nazmifr/archive.org_booklet_scraper/README.md

 # Archive.org booklet scraper: a tool to download and browse archive.org books offline

 Note: this archiver is currently broken for all **1 hour borrow** items.
-Please contact me at my email for any urgent need, I'm working on an undetectable scraper.
+Please [send me an email](https://nazmi.fr/contact) with the link to the item you want for any urgent need, I have hacked together a semi automatic script, I'm working on an undetectable scraper.

 French article about the project on my [blog](https://nazmi.fr/archive_org_booklet_scraper/)